Analysis of chaos and regularity in the open Dicke model: CHAOS AND REGULARITY IN THE OPEN DICKE MODEL

-Next, we propose to study the complex spectrum of the Dicke Liouvillian taking regions organized by the increasing absolute value of its eigenvalues, as shown in Fig.~\ref{fig:ConvergedEigenvalues}~(b).
-As was argued previously, these histograms can be interpreted as a density of states for the eigenvalue absolute value $|\lambda_{k}|$.
-We take moving windows of 500 consecutive eigenvalues and apply the Anderson-Darling test to the eigenvalues contained in these windows, by computing the Anderson-Darling parameter (see Eq.~\eqref{eqn:ADTest}).
-The moving windows run from the lowest absolute value to the largest, covering all the converged spectrum.
-This procedure is shown in Fig.~\ref{fig:ADTest_j1}~(a), where the Anderson-Darling test was computed for the 2D Poisson (blue curve) and the GinUE (red curve) distribution, respectively (see Eqs.~\eqref{eqn:2DPDistribution}~and~\eqref{eqn:GinUEDistribution}).
-In this figure is clear that the complex spectrum of the Dicke Liouvillian is always well determined by the GinUE distribution along the eigenvalue absolute value with slightly deviations, confirming the chaotic behavior of the spectrum for high coupling strengths.
+To study the complex spectrum of the Dicke Liouvillian we take regions or windows of 500 consecutive eigenvalues, organized by the increasing absolute value of its eigenvalues [see Fig.~\ref{fig:ConvergedEigenvalues}~(b)], and apply the Anderson-Darling test [see Eq.~\eqref{eqn:ADTest}] to the spectrum, to check if the distribution comes from the 2D Poisson or the GinUE distribution [see Eqs.~\eqref{eqn:2DPDistribution}~and~\eqref{eqn:GinUEDistribution}].
+The result is shown in Fig.~\ref{fig:ADTest_j1}~(a), where the blue solid curve is the Anderson-Darling test for the 2D Poisson distribution and the red dotted curve for the GinUE distribution, respectively.
+From this figure, it is clear that the complex spectrum of the Dicke Liouvillian is well determined by the GinUE distribution, confirming the chaotic behavior of the spectrum for high coupling strengths.

-The last affirmation is corroborated by plotting the spacing distribution of the eigenvalues contained in two selected windows with mean value $|\lambda|=18.9,63.5$ in Figs.~\ref{fig:ADTest_j1}~(b1)-(b2), respectively.
-In both panels we can see that the eigenvalues contained in each window follow the GinUE distribution (see Eq.~\eqref{eqn:GinUEDistribution}), since the Anderson-Darling parameter does not cross the threshold $A^{2}=2.5$.
-Furthermore, we compute the complex ratio of consecutive eigenvalue spacings for the eigenvalues contained in the same windows (see Eq.~\eqref{eqn:ComplexRatio}), and plot them in Figs.~\ref{fig:ADTest_j1}~(c1)-(c2).
+The last affirmation is corroborated by plotting the spacing distribution of the eigenvalues contained in two selected windows with mean value $|\lambda|=18.9,63.5$ in Figs.~\ref{fig:ADTest_j1}~(b1) and~\ref{fig:ADTest_j1}~(b2), respectively.
+In both panels we can see that the eigenvalues contained in each window follow the GinUE distribution [see Eq.~\eqref{eqn:GinUEDistribution}], since the Anderson-Darling parameter does not cross the threshold $A^{2}=2.5$.
+Furthermore, we compute the complex ratio of consecutive eigenvalue spacings for the eigenvalues contained in the same windows [see Eq.~\eqref{eqn:ComplexRatio}], and plot them in Figs.~\ref{fig:ADTest_j1}~(c1) and~\ref{fig:ADTest_j1}~(c2).
 We can see in both panels that the point distribution is avoided at the origin as expected, and it looks fuzzy for small angles.
 The same panels show the numerical expectation values $\langle r_{k}\rangle$ and $-\langle\cos(\theta_{k})\rangle$ for each set of eigenvalues, which seem to agree with the theoretical expectation values from the GinUE distribution.
 The deviations are attributed to the low quantity of eigenvalues contained in each window, which must be suppressed when the system size increases; or instead, when the windows are wider containing more eigenvalues.